Wireless: Frequently Asked Questions (FAQ)

 How long will my Guest Wireless registration last?

-Guest wireless accounts are only appropriate for users requiring access for fewer than seven days.
-If you need access for longer than seven days, please contact your Local Computing Representative or conference organiser.
+Guest wireless accounts are only appropriate for users requiring access for fewer than fourteen days.
+If you need access for longer than fourteen days, please contact your Local Computing Representative or conference organiser.

 If your question isn't answered by these FAQs, please contact the IT Service Desk: